-Obviously, the larger the panel is, the more you'll be able to appreciate the extra detail that comes from UHD rendering too.
+Obviously, with a nice large panel, you're more able to appreciate the extra detail that comes from Ultra HD too.
 Each of our picks here can handle upscaling from standard def with aplomb - and there's a little crossover with the best gaming TVs too, if that's something that matters to you.

 Size doesn't mean spending big.
 This look at the best 48, 49 and 50-inch TVs includes some of the best TVs under £1000, best TVs under $1000 and even reaches as low as the best TVs under £500.
 Even if price isn't your biggest concern, we've broken these down by the areas they most excel, so you can prioritise those features which matter.